Thailand’s lesser known islands and almost unspoilt

 Koh Bulon Lae

-Here you will find genuine originality and beaches with white soft sand and crystal clear water.
+Koh Bulon Lae is extremely peaceful with white beaches, soft sand and crystal clear water.

 Koh Chang Noi

 Koh Chang Noi, must not be confused with the far more well-known island, Koh Chang, located in Trat Province.

 Unlike Koh Chang, Koh Chang Noi is definitely one of Thailand’s lesser known islands.
 An absolutely stunning island and probably one of Thailand’s quietest, most relaxing and least developed island.

 The island has a wonderful laid back atmosphere that you won’t find in many other places.

 Don’t expect to find luxury resorts or buses packed with day tourists.
 Instead, you’ll find small authentic bungalows, most of which are spartan and built in either wood or stone.